zaclimon/docker-nyaa/README.md

 ### MYSQL_HOST
 Defines the host/server for an external database instance.
 There is an fallback to internal SQLite if not defined.

+### MYSQL_DATABASE
+Defines the database name used to store the information about the website.
+Defaults to "nyaav2" if not defined.

 ### MYSQL_USER
 Defines the user having access to the said external database.
 Defaults to "test" if not defined